When Should a VRF System Be Replaced?

 Lean Toward Replacement

 Building owner called us for a compressor failure on a system that just passed its 12th birthday.
 Quoted $8,500 for the repair.
-System had also needed two board replacements in the prior 14 months ($3,200 total) — exactly the cascade pattern we described above.
-Classic year-12 scenario.
+System had also needed two board replacements in the prior 14 months ($3,200 total) — exactly the cascade pattern described above.

-We ran the numbers: replacement with a new R-454B system at approximately $22,000 installed would pay for itself in under 6 years through combined energy and demand charge savings — and that's before factoring the $11,700 in avoided repairs they'd already been accumulating.
-The owner's Con Edison bill showed $340/month in demand charges attributable to the HVAC load alone.
+Replacement with a new R-454B system at approximately $22,000 installed would pay for itself in under 6 years through combined energy and demand charge savings — before factoring the $11,700 in avoided repairs already accumulating.
+Con Edison bill showed $340/month in demand charges attributable to the HVAC load alone.

 The owner replaced the system.
 First-year energy costs dropped 34%, and the demand charge component dropped by $55/month.